Prohelion/prohelion.github.io/docs/Profinity/55_Prohelion_Cloud_Connect.md

 Sharing the Cloud Connect URL not only shares the data it allow enables a copy of the transmitting nodes [Profile](10_Profiles.md) to be sent to anyone who has the URL and is using it to connect to via Profinity.

-If a change is made to the [Profile](10_Profiles.md) on the transmitting node, for example a new device is configured or a change is made to one of hte configuration parameters, then that change is automatically sent to each of the receiving nodes of Profinity and within a few seconds you should see the profiles of the receiving nodes update as well.
+If a change is made to the [Profile](10_Profiles.md) on the transmitting node, for example a new device is configured or a change is made to one of the configuration parameters, then that change is automatically sent to each of the receiving nodes of Profinity and within a few seconds you should see the profiles of the receiving nodes update as well.

 ### Receiving Node